rns/kollos-luif-doc/manual.md

 ### Literals

+LUIF literals are Lua literal strings as defined in [Lexical Conventions](http://www.lua.org/manual/5.1/manual.html#2.1) section of the Lua 5.1 Reference Manual.

 ### Character classes

 ### Comments

-See Lua comments at the end of [Lexical Conventions](http://www.lua.org/manual/5.1/manual.html#2.1) in the Lua 5.1 Reference Manual.
+LUIF comments are Lua comments as defined at the end of [Lexical Conventions](http://www.lua.org/manual/5.1/manual.html#2.1) section in the Lua 5.1 Reference Manual.

 ### Adverbs